 Bicycle Generator Project

-Wind for Schools has worked with several teachers who expressed interest in using bicycle generators to teach their students some fundamental concepts of energy and basic mechanical, engineering, and electrical principles.
-With this project we work with K-12 and college students to organize hands-on design and construction of bike generators, which are then used in the classroom for fun of the Project
+Wind for Schools worked with several teachers who expressed interest in using bicycle generators to teach their students some fundamental concepts of energy and basic mechanical, engineering, and electrical principles.
+With this project we worked with K-12 and college students to organize hands-on design and construction of bike generators, which were then used in the classroom for fun of the Project